-Cannabis is a wonderful plant with many therapeutics uses, understanding a bit of the chemistry of cannabis and how it works in your body can really help in knowing how to consume it properly and which strains are best for you.
+Cannabis is a wonderful plant with many therapeutics uses, understanding a bit of the chemistry of cannabis and how it works in the body can help us to appreciate what it can do for our overall health and wellbeing.

 Cannabinoids are the chemical compounds of cannabis, the highest concentration is found in the resin, a sticky substance secreted by the trichomes of the cannabis flower.
-Cannabinoids work by binding the cannabinoid receptors throughout our body, a part of the endocannabinoid system.
-The endocannabinoid system is a very complex regulatory system that regulates many functions such as digestion, memory, immune response, bone growth, pain, blood pressure, appetite among many other things.
+Cannabinoids work by binding to the cannabinoid receptors- CB1 (expressed mainly in the brain and central nervous system) and CB2 receptors ( mainly in the immune system and hematopoietic cells) throughout our body, a part of the endocannabinoid system.
+The endocannabinoid system is a very complex regulatory system that regulates many functions such as; digestion, memory, immune response, bone growth, pain, blood pressure, appetite among many other things.

 Cannabinoids start out as acids and over a long period of time, or very quickly upon heating through smoking, vaping or cooking; a process called decarboxylation, they turn into their chemically neutral state (example THCA becomes THC) and this it what gives THC is psychoactive property.
 In its raw form cannabis is non-psychoactive.